emckiernan/emg-book/chapter-02/chapter-2.md

 ### Study questions and exercises:

-* Which muscles control chewing and smiling, and which could be contributing to the EMG signal?
+- Which muscles control chewing and smiling, and which could be contributing to the EMG signal?
-* What differences do you see in the EMGs recorded when the subject is chewing versus smiling, and what do you think causes these differences?
+- What differences do you see in the EMGs recorded when the subject is chewing versus smiling, and what do you think causes these differences?
-* What other activites could you carry out while recording from the jaw or other facial muscles, and how would you expect the EMG recordings to look?
+- What other activities could you carry out while recording from the jaw or other facial muscles, and how would you expect the EMG recordings to look?
-* If you have recording equipment available, record from your own jaw muscles, try experimenting with different electrode placements on the face, and then extract and graph your data.
+- If you have recording equipment available, record from your own jaw muscles; try experimenting with different electrode placements on the face, and then extract and graph your data

 ### Abdominal muscles